btomaszewski/webdoctor-server/README.md

 to install all the requirements.
 Using [virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended to make it easier to manage your Python environment.

+You will also need to configure the database.
+To set up initial settings you will need to run `python manage.py makemigrations` followed by `python manage.py migrate`.
+These commands set up the database.
+Eventually migration files will be included but not while the models are still subject to change on a whim.

 ## Running
+To run the server in production please follow Django's deployment checklist and best practices.
+Links can be found in `webdoctor/settings.py`.

-To actually start the server simply `cd` into the directory and run `python manage.py runserver`.
+To actually start the server `cd` into the directory and run `python manage.py runserver`.<br/>
+To run it in production run `python manage.py runserver 0.0.0.0`.

 ## WSGI and FastCGI
 Because webdoctor-server uses Django it can also be run using WSGI or FastCGI.